bigsmoke/pg_mockable/README.md

 refresh the meta file with the function's current output, including the `default_version`.

-`pg_rowalesce` can indeed be found on PGXN: https://pgxn.org/dist/pg_mockable/
+`pg_mockable` can indeed be found on PGXN: https://pgxn.org/dist/pg_mockable/

 Function return type: `jsonb`